Bradley Cooper: American Sniper

 5. Bradley Cooper has been nominated for Best Actor twice, and for me, he hasn’t gotten above fourth place.
 In that case, I said I’d be okay with someone else being nominated for his spot.
 Here I’m saying overtly that he didn’t deserve this nomination compared with who wasn’t nominated.
-Then again, I’m consistently under impressed with American Hustle in general.
+Then again, I’m consistently under impressed with American Sniper in general.
 It always feels like it was last or next to last in getting nominated for everything, like it was supposed to get nominations but like no one was really that enthusiastic about it.

 4. It’s entirely possible that I’m taking out my frustrations regarding The Theory of Everything on Eddie Redmayne, but this is a movie I so much wanted to like a lot more than I actually did.
 It’s a fine performance, but it feels like it’s exceptional only because Redmayne genuinely looks like Stephen Hawking.
 Beyond that, it doesn’t really seem to be that much beyond simply good.
 Whenever a role like this wins an Oscar, I think about how often Best Actor goes to someone playing a character with mental or physical handicaps.
 Is that why Redmayne won?
 Seems as good a reason as any.